Iron Age: Egypt

-The Iron Age in Egyptian archaeology essentially corresponds to the Third Intermediate Period of Egypt.
+In the Black Pyramid of Abusir, dating before 2000 BC, Gaston Maspero found some pieces of iron.
+In the funeral text of Pepi I, the metal is mentioned.
 Iron metal is singularly scarce in collections of Egyptian antiquities.
-Bronze remained the primary material there until the conquest by Neo-Assyrian Empire in 671 BC.
+Bronze remained the primary material there until the conquest by the Neo-Assyrian Empire in 671 BC.
 The explanation of this would seem to be that the relics are in most cases the paraphernalia of tombs, the funeral vessels and vases, and iron being considered an impure metal by the ancient Egyptians it was never used in their manufacture of these or for any religious purposes.
 It was attributed to Seth, the spirit of evil who according to Egyptian tradition governed the central deserts of Africa.

-In the Black Pyramid of Abusir, dating before 2000 BC, Gaston Maspero found some pieces of iron.
-In the funeral text of Pepi I, the metal is mentioned.
 A sword bearing the name of pharaoh Merneptah as well as a battle axe with an iron blade and gold-decorated bronze shaft were both found in the excavation of Ugarit.
-A dagger with an iron blade found in Tutankhamun's tomb, 13th century BC, was recently examined and found to be of meteoric origin.
+A dagger with an iron blade found in Tutankhamun's tomb, 13th century BC, was examined recently and found to be of meteoric origin.